TimRieber/KeystoneWinrate/README.md

 3. Add new run configuration:
 4. Choose KeystoneWinrate as main class
 5. Add as environment variable: "RIOT_API_KEY=yourkey".
 You can get your API key here: https://developer.riotgames.com/
+6. Edit summoner, region, champions, queue in the main method
 6. Run project (takes one second per game in the desired match history)